-The surgery will be performed at either the Bristol Nuffield St Mary’s Hospital or at The BUPA Bristol Hospital.
-You will be an inpatient, and be in hospital for one or two nights after the surgery, depending on your recovery from the operation.
-You may be required to come in to the hospital the night before your surgery, at no additional cost.
+The surgery will be performed at the Bristol Nuffield Hospital.
+You will be an inpatient and be in hospital for one night after the surgery.

 Breast reduction is always performed under general anaesthesia.
 You’ll be asleep through the entire operation.